allenai/allenact/projects/tutorials/minigrid_tutorial.md

 ![MiniGridEmptyRandom5x5 task example](./minigrid_environment.png)

 The observation for the agent is a subset of the entire grid simulating a simplified limited field of view.
-For example, if the agent is placed in the first row while looking up, only cells in the first row will be observable, as shown by the highlighted rectangle (observed subset of the grid) around the agent (red arrow).
+For example, if the agent is placed in the first row belowe the upper wall while looking up (towards the wall), only cells in the first row under the wall, out of the 9 that can be visited, will be observable, as depicted by the highlighted rectangle (observed subset of the grid) around the agent (red arrow).
 Gray cells correspond to walls.

 # Experiment configuration file